-Captain Cook might have taken a selfie at Kurnell, across the bay from Botany, had he access to a phone in 1788.
+Captain Arthur Philip might have taken a selfie at Kurnell, across the bay from Botany, had he access to a phone in 1788.
 It was surely a selfie moment when he first set foot on Australian soil.
-Sure, he didn’t stay long before he split for Sydney Cove, but as claims-to-fame go, Kurnell’s got a good one.
+Sure, he didn’t stay long, but as claims-to-fame go, Kurnell’s got a good one.

 You can learn more about their stopover and first encounters with the Goorawal People and Gweagal People at the Kurnell Visitor Centre.
 Once you’re clued-in, you can set off on two great walks through Kamay Botany Bay National Park.
 A soundscape of Aboriginal language and laughing children plays as you move up the Burrawang walk towards Captain Cook’s Landing Place, and as you take the Banks-Solander track along the coast, you’ll find the very first plants found by Cook’s botanists Joseph Banks and Daniel Solander in 1770.

 Founded in 1788, before institutionalised prisons were built in Australia, Fort Denison was used to banish convicts to solitary confinement (after the first person starved to death, the island became known colloquially as Pinchgut, an old nautical term for when food is scarce).
 The fort itself wasn’t built till 1857 after convicts flattened the island and quarried its sandstone to build Bennelong Point.
 It became a military base and was equipped with a cannon, which it fired daily for almost 40 years, briefly stopping during WWII.
 To this day, you can see (and hear!) it go off every day at 1pm.